udaypsib/exception-examples/README.md

-# PHP Exception example codes
+# PHP Exception example scripts

 This sample scripts have been prepared for explaining the usage of Exception in PHP.
 All the samples should be executed in console for clearity.